Tener and Tener que

 Trivial observation — 'ire' forms appear in more tenses of western romance languages (for 'to go').
 More in French than Italian.
 More in Spanish and Portuguese than French.

 Incidentally, the reflexive form of 'llamar' was used as the 'model' for imperfect -ar verbs in the 'Language Transfer' module I did today — providing another opportunity to grapple with the differences between English and Spanish over word order and directionality in sentences.

 Even more usefully, on that front, one of the LT translations required me to put the following into Spanish — "I used to have four (of them), but now have none".
 And I'll admit, I was completely floored by the second clause.

 The suggested solution was — "pero no me queda" or "pero no me quedan".
 Which was a very clever move by Mihalis Eleftheriou.
-Because it forced me to recognise two features of English that were previously non-obvious:
+Because it forced me to recognise a few features of English that were previously non-obvious:

 - 'Now have' connotes 'have left'

-So quedar is the appropriate verb and tener is not.
+So the quedar is the appropriate verb and tener is not.